msa-em/nanocartography/index.md

 The authors declare that they have no known competing personal relationships or financial interests that could have appeared to influence the work in this paper.

-[^1]: Desktop Microscopist is a trademark of Desktop Microscopist